groupdocs-conversion/GroupDocs.Conversion-Docs/python-net/getting-started/installation.md

 linkTitle: Installation
 weight: 4
 description: "Install GroupDocs.Conversion for Python via .NET on Windows, Linux, or macOS — from PyPI or from a pre-downloaded wheel, including Intel and Apple Silicon builds."
-keywords: install, installation, pip, pypi, wheel, whl, Windows, Linux, macOS, Apple Silicon, manylinux, musllinux, requirements.txt, GroupDocs.Conversion, python
+keywords: install, installation, pip, pypi, wheel, whl, Windows, Linux, macOS, Apple Silicon, manylinux, requirements.txt, GroupDocs.Conversion, python
 productName: GroupDocs.Conversion for Python via .NET
 hideChildren: False
 toc: True
 ---

 GroupDocs.Conversion for Python via .NET is distributed as a pre-built wheel on [PyPI](https://pypi.org/project/groupdocs-conversion-net/).
-The PyPI index hosts a separate wheel for each supported platform pair, and `pip` picks the correct one automatically.
+The PyPI index hosts a separate wheel for each supported platform, and `pip` picks the correct one automatically.

 Before installing, confirm your environment matches the supported platforms and Python versions listed in the [System Requirements]({{< ref "conversion/python-net/getting-started/system-requirements.md" >}}) topic.